aditi-1312/emotional_intelligence/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our contributing guidelines:
+Please see our [Contributing Guidelines](docs/CONTRIBUTING.md) for details.

 1. Fork the repository
 2. Create a feature branch